marcidy/exiting_arduino/docs/source/architecture_introduction.rst

 =====================================
 Introduction to Computer Architecture
 =====================================
 A computer's architecture refers to how it will interpret 1s and 0s as instructions and data.
 Binary code is just a long list of 1s and 0s.
 The architecture defines how to interpret the 1s and 0s into instructions.
 We'll detail this below, don't worry about understanding any details just yet.
+By the end of this section, I'm expecting you to be able to look at a real instruction set and understand the contents.
+You won't be an expert, but it should look familiar enough to get though.

 A binary is literally just a bunch of 1s and 0s, something like